rust-embedded/discovery/src/05-led-roulette/the-led-and-delay-modules.md

 #4  0x08000210 in led_roulette::main () at $PWD/src/main.rs:15
 ```

-`backtrace` will print back a trace of function calls that lead to the current
+`backtrace` will print a trace of function calls from the current function down
-program state.
+to main.

 Back to our topic.
 To do what we are after, first, we have to return to the
 `main` function.
 We can do that using the `finish` command.
 This command resumes